 Contact details for NYIT are given below.

 |Address:||Northern Blvd, Old Westbury, NY 11568-8000|

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 1,952 students took at least one online class at New York Institute of Technology.
-This is a decrease from the 2,010 students who took online classes the previous year.
+In 2020-2021, 1,602 students took at least one online class at New York Institute of Technology.
+This is an increase from the 1,484 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|